rdegges/rdegges-blog/articles/2010/how-to-reset-your-sleep-schedule-seriously.md

 ## How it Works

-The way that camping helps align your sleep cycle with day / night rotation, is simple—it exposes you to the elements.
+The way that camping helps align your sleep cycle with day / night rotation, is simple-it exposes you to the elements.

 When you spend most of your time inside your house (apartment, office, etc.), you are separated from most natural elements.
 This includes (among other